HMS General Wolfe: 18-inch monitor

 On 15 August the monitor returned to the Dover Patrol, the first of the 18-inch monitors to re-enter service.
 She had a new commanding officer, Commander S.B.
 Boyd-Richardson.
 The rest of August and most of September she saw no action.

 In cooperation with Allied forces attacking on the coast of Belgium, the monitors were used on a protracted shore bombardment.
 In the night of 27/28 September, the seven monitors available to the Patrol bombarded targets near Ostend and Zeebruge, using their sub-calibre (smaller) guns, to trick the Germans into thinking that a night landing by Allied forces might be made there (following the earlier Ostend and Zeebrugge Raids in April).

 By dawn the monitors had arranged themselves in three divisions off the West Deep, where they could harass German lines of communication far inland.
 Wolfe was in Division III with the new-completed coast defence ship HMS Gorgon.
 Wolfe was anchored parallel to the coastline, and at 0732 opened fire on the railway bridge at Snaeskerke (four miles south of Ostend) at a range of 36000 yd away.
 She therefore fired the heaviest shell from the largest gun at the longest range up to that time, and at the longest range any Royal Navy ship has fired in action.
 During the rest of the day Wolfe fired fifty-two 18-inch shells out of her supply of sixty at Snaeskerke, all landing close to the target.

 For the next two weeks, Wolfe and the other monitors of the patrol kept up an intermittent bombardment of the Belgian coast, interrupted by bad weather or lack of air support for spotting the fall of shot.
 In mid-October the Germans evacuated the Belgian coast and the monitors returned to Sheerness when the Armistice was signed.
 Wolfe paid off on 19 November 1918.

-Post-war
+Post-war fate

 General Wolfe was placed on the sale list by Admiralty order on 7 April 1920.
 It had been announced on the 6th that she, in company with the other monitors lying at Immingham being tended by care and maintenance parties, would travel singly to the Portsmouth Royal Dockyard to have guns and other useful fittings removed, after which they would then return to the Humber.
 In December 1920 her 18-inch gun was removed and placed into storage; it was scrapped in 1933.
 The ship was sold to Thos.
 W. Ward on 9 May 1921 and broken up at Hayle in 1923.